310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Midori %}
 Ah, hello… I’m Takamine, in the same class as Shino-kun…

-Er, Aoba-senpai, right?
+Erm, Aoba-senpai, right?
 What are you doing over there…?

 From what I can see, it seems you got flattened down by the collapsed bookcases…?
 {% endbubble %}